fontysrobotics/robot_assisted_cleaning_solution/README.md

 * Simple test launch file.

 ## Launch in gazebo
-The robot will by standard spawn in the office test environment.
+The robot will by example be spawn in the office test environment.
-The world can be changed in the second line of the robot.launch file from the robot_assisted_cleaning_solution package.
-The map of the world can be changed in line 21 from the teb.launch file in the robot_assisted_cleaning_solution package.
+The map of the world (now the office test environment) can be changed in line 21 from the teb.launch file in the robot_assisted_cleaning_solution package.

 To start empty world gazebo with the robot: